 The answer is no but that doesn’t mean you should get too reckless with applying for mortgages, either.
 There is a way to get a mortgage even with a low score but it’s going to be a rather difficult and demanding process.

 Why is this so?
-It all boils down, really, to the word “risk”.
+It all boils down to the word “risk”.
 You have to keep in mind that these people see all applications being submitted to them as investment opportunities.
-For an employer, an applicant is a potential asset that they can mould.
-For a lender, every person trying to loan money from them provides for an opportunity to let their money grow.
+For an employer, an applicant is a potential asset that they can train.
+For a lender, every lendee provides for an opportunity to let their money grow.

 Also, there is the fact that a credit score usually works as merely a reference to the buyer.
 It does not have any sanction of sorts which compels a person to outright reject their application.
 It simply tells a lender that you are a riskier person to loan money to.

-As such, there is nothing out there that states that your credit score will be the sole factor in determining whether your mortgage application gets approved.
+As such, there is nothing out there that states that your credit score will be the sole factor in determining risk.
 It’s still up to the lender whether they are going to deal with the risk of doing business with you given your track record.

 On the flip side, that lender is still going to get their investment from you, not just in a way that is quick or easy.
-This means that approving your mortgage will require a certain restriction to be put in place to really compel you to meet with your obligations.
+This means that approving your mortgage will require certain restrictions.
 As far as mortgages go, this will come in one form which will be discussed later on.

 In order for lenders to consider you as a subprime borrower, having a low credit score is not enough.
 Your credit score has to contain certain derogatory remarks which will include:

 To mitigate most of the risks from doing business with people with low credit scores, lenders often charge them with interest rates higher than the norm.
 The reason for this is quite simple: if you are given a high interest rate, you’d be compelled to settle that debt sooner or later.
-In essence, the lender gets to earn a lot from their investment and you’d be forced to develop better financial management skills.
+In essence, the lender gets to earn a lot from their investment.
+You’d also be forced to develop better financial management skills.

 Here’s the twist, however: Mortgages are known for their long payment rates.
-Rarely will you ever hear about a mortgage being payable within 2 to 5 years.
 Normally, they’d go at least 10 years or as much as 30 years.

 So, if you have a low credit score, you’ll be given a high interest rate.
-And since your mortgage is going to be payable within a decade at least, that means you would be spending what is practically a lifetime paying more for the interest and less for the principal amount.
+That means you would be spending what is practically a lifetime paying more for the interest and less for the principal amount.

-The best way to ensure that you don’t have to deal with high interest rates for your mortgage is to make yourself appear less of a risky investment to would-be lenders.
+The best way to ensure that you don’t have to deal with high interest rates for your mortgage is to reduce your risk as an investment.
 Before you apply for a mortgage, you should always make it a habit to request for a credit report from your credit reporting agency of choice.

 Within a few working days, you should be given a copy of your last credit report.
 The details there will tell you which data might potentially affect your application.

-Now, if you think that your credit report is good then there’s no stopping you from submitting your mortgage application.
-However, if you think that the score needs a bit of an improvement, it’s best to postpone that application and focus on making some improvements in the way you handle your credit.
+If you think that your credit report is good then there’s no stopping you from submitting your mortgage application.
+However, if you think that the score needs a bit of an improvement, it’s best to postpone that application.
+Focus on making some improvements in the way you handle your credit.

 If there is a sense of urgency in your mortgage application, there are several alternatives that you can opt for.,